LightLabTUe/BasementLight/Arduino/README.md

 The program is fully commented and should explain itself.
 However if itisn't clear then this might section help.
 This is an overview of the functions of the program.

 ### Dependencies
 All dependencies are included in the libraries folder.
+If for some reason you want to download them separately, then you can find them here.
 - DmxSimple: https://github.com/Cathedrow/DmxSimple

 ### Functions